 - · State of charge

 - · Battery voltage

 - · Battery current

 - Power

+- · Aux input reading (starter battery, midpoint or temperature)

 State of charge

 This is the actual state of charge of the battery in a percentage and is compensated for both the Peukert efficiency and charge efficiency.
 The state of charge is the best way to monitor the battery.